 K.A.R.D’s “Oh Nana” is an example of a reasonably poor case of tropical shithouse.
 The structure is much the same as Blackpink’s song, so we’re using the “integration” approach here, however there’s an important difference.
 Blackpink’s tropical house toot-toots create a melody that is quite catchy and easy sung along to, which is capable of giving some relief against the fairly static chorus melody of that song.
 K.A.R.D on the other hand overuse portamento effects and repeated notes in their keyboard melody, while also providing a similarly flat vocal section to Blackpink, meaning that neither the singing nor the instruments create anything that is catchy or memorable – where Blackpink’s melody soars, K.A.R.D’s melody limps.
 K.A.R.D’s tropical house is rhythm-centric with little melodic interest, which is fine in some styles but isn’t playing to the one strength that tropical house has – the ability to augment the melodic line of a song.

 K.A.R.D try the “exclusion” method here (toot-toots mostly on their own) to slightly better effect, with the notable addition of pedal-point harmony (completely static – or repeated, which is functionally identical – elements over changing chords) which certainly helps.
 The melody is slightly better here than on their other song, but unfortunately they also combine everything with a fairly woeful batch of trap sonics that turns everything into a godawful shitheap.
-Trap and tropical shithouse combined is a weight of pure trendy bullshit that no group can bear.
+Trap and tropical shithouse combined is a weight of pure trendy bullshit that no group can bear, such as in the following video which is so bad that the creators got rid of it and now I can’t even remember what the fuck it was.

 As a style which is dependent somewhat on clever production to make it shine (the balancing of two counter-existing melodies amongst everything else that has to sit within the spectrum of a pop mix), it’s not a style that complete nugus tend to succeed at.
 It takes a reasonably adept songwriter, plus an equally skilled engineer to sit everything correctly so the two melodies are complementing each other instead of getting in the way of each other, and both of those people tend to charge rates that nugu agencies can’t afford.